zurferr/dotML/README.md

 ## Contributing

-If you have suggestions for how Cuby could be improved, or want to report a bug, open an issue!
+If you have suggestions for how dotML could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 Two areas where we would especially appreciate help are:

-- a Tableau compiler, so that Cuby cubes can be used as a data source in Tableau (or another BI tool, you care about)
+- a Tableau compiler, so that dotML cubes can be used as a data source in Tableau (or another BI tool, you care about)
 - a dbt_package_wrapper, so that cubes can get materialized by dbt